MultiMate: History

-Other MultiMate products included foreign language versions of the software (e.g., "MultiTexto" in Spanish), a hardware interface card for file-transfer with Wang systems, a keyboard with extra function keys, and versions of MultiMate for different PC clone MS-DOS computers and PC networks from Novell, 3COM and IBM (Token Ring).
+Other MultiMate products included foreign language versions of the software, e.g., "MultiTexto" in Spanish, a hardware interface card for file-transfer with Wang systems, a keyboard with extra function keys, and versions of MultiMate for different IBM PC compatible MS-DOS computers and PC networks from Novell, 3Com and IBM (Token Ring).
 Early attempts to create a MultiMate Data Manager and List Manager in-house never reached the market.

 Multimate International developed the core word processing software and utilities (file conversion, printer drivers), but purchased and adapted sub-programs for spelling and grammar checking, list management, outlining and print-time incorporation of graphics in word processing documents (MultiMate GraphLink).
 In addition to rebranding such externally developed programs, Multimate rewrote the documentation for each program and adapted the program interfaces to more closely resemble the word processor.
-The last version of MultiMate was packaged with many of these add-on programs under the product name "MultiMate Advantage" to compete with other word processor software, especially IBM DisplayWrite for DOS—which Multimate International developers saw as their main competition in the business market—and to a lesser extent WordPerfect, the DOS incarnation of Microsoft Word, and the Samna word processor, which had its roots in another office word processing computer.
+The last version of MultiMate was packaged with many of these add-on programs under the product name "MultiMate Advantage" to compete with other word processor software, especially IBM DisplayWrite for DOS — which Multimate International developers saw as their main competition in the business market — and to a lesser extent WordPerfect, the DOS incarnation of Microsoft Word, and the Samna word processor, which had its roots in another office word processing computer.

 One of the first "clone" versions of MultiMate was bundled with an early portable PC made by Corona.
-Other versions were written to match PCs by Radio Shack, Texas Instruments, Toshiba, the early Grid laptop and the IBM PC Junior.
+Other versions were written to match PCs by RadioShack, Texas Instruments, Toshiba, the early GriD laptop and the IBM PCjr.

 The detailed MultiMate word processor documentation, which quickly grew to three volumes, gives the product a solid "office product" feel, using high-quality paper with its main reference section presented in a padded binder with fold-out easel.
 (A company legend was that the MultiMate user manual was written first, by an experienced Wang WP manager, then the programmers were told to write software to match it, which is how the Wang WP was created.)

 Early releases of MultiMate gave users unlimited access to a toll-free support number and a promise of low-cost upgrades, which contributed to its dedicated user population.
 Support policies later were brought in line with Ashton-Tate's standard practices.

 MultiMate supports a variety of PC clones and hundreds of computer printers, each of which requires its own printer driver.
 The company's printer support is very strong with daisy-wheel and dot-matrix printers, but less so with PostScript fonts and laser printers.

-Ashton-Tate never released a Windows version.
-It discontinued MultiMate's development efforts on VMS and Unix platforms and closed a development group in Dublin, Ireland.
-The product was dropped after the Ashton-Tate itself was purchased by Borland.